 Our Hedgehog Way project is now complete, thank you to everyone who has been involved over the two years.
 Please continue to help hedgehogs in your community, but also pass on information to friends and neighbours.

 The final project report can be downloaded from the link below.

 We are using our knowledge, enthusiasm and understanding of the natural world to provide disadvantaged children and young people from Gloucestershire Action for Refugees and Asylum Seekers (GARAS) with opportunities to play, explore and improve their local green spaces and the natural world they find themselves in, in their new home in a new innovative project.

 We are running after-school and after-college sessions with nature-based activities to help child refugees and asylum seekers to feel a connection to their new local environment.
 This will work towards our aims of connecting people with wildlife and engaging everyone, no matter their background, in taking action for nature.
 This will help the children and young people integrate into their new community as well as help them to build a connection to wildlife and the natural world.

 This wonderful project was kindly funded by St James’s Place Charitable Foundation and the Holroyd Foundation.
 This project completed in December 2019, however we are continuing our engagement with Refugee communities through other projects.

 There are many other Urban Wildlife engagement projects underway at Gloucestershire Wildlife Trust.
 Below is an overview of the variety of work that has taken place in our urban programme over the past 5 years.

 Love Your River

-Love Your River aims to improve river habitat for wildlife across the county.
+Love Your River worked to improve river habitat for wildlife across the county.
 Projects work with community members and schools to improve engagement, knowledge and skills around the importance of our watercourses.
 Much of this work is in partnership with the Trust's Living Landscape team.
 Find out more about their work here.